 We support and tutor the entire University student population

 Though most current writing tutors come from either the English Department or the Creative Writing Department, you will be tutoring students who are writing papers in all disciplines across the curriculum.
 You might get flustered at first when faced with a paper discussing the photo-oxidation of triglycerides or the nesting habits of marsh terns.
 Do not be afraid!
 Whatever the subject, the principles of focus, audience, organization and development apply, and the standards of sentence structure, punctuation and grammar are required.
 At the same time, it would benefit you (and your tutees) to become familiar with the writing expectations of different disciplines.
-Utilize the resource materials in the room and/or online to learn about different academic writing styles.
+Utilize resource materials in our office and online to learn about different academic writing styles.

 We help students build and develop skills

 Your expertise as a tutor is not subject content, but writing skills.
 While each discipline may have different requirements of and expectations for style or citation standards, these too are skills to learn.
 As experienced readers and writers, you know how to meet these kinds of expectations and you can help students develop their skills in adapting to new writing situations and requirements.
 In general, the basic writing skills you have can be applied to any document.
 Specifically, the skills needed for various disciplinary requirements can be quickly learned.
-Remember, if you’re not sure, the best thing to say to a student is, “I’m not sure, let’s find out.”
-This models how succesful students work – and learn.
+Remember, if you're not sure, the best thing to say to a student is, "I'm not sure, let's find out."
+This models how successful students work - and learn.